-2. E-business application: upstream supply chain management

-- a) Analyse the main elements of both the push and pull models of the supply chain.
-[2] - b) Discuss the relationship of the supply chain to the value chain and the value network.
-[2] - c) Assess the potential application of information technology to support and restructure the supply chain.
-[3] - d) Advise on how external relationships with suppliers and distributors can be structured to deliver a restructured supply chain.
-[3] - e) Discuss the methods, benefits and risks of e-procurement.
-[2] - f) Assess different options and models for implementing e-procurement.
-[2]

-3. E-business application: downstream supply chain management
+- a) Discuss the meaning and scope of ebusiness.[2] - b) Advise on the reasons for the adoption of ebusiness and recognise barriers to its adoption.[3] - c) Evaluate how e-business changes the relationships between organisations and their customers.[3] - d) Discuss and evaluate the main business and marketplace models for delivering e-business.[3] - 3.
+E-business application: upstream supply chain management - a) Analyse the main elements of both the push and pull models of the supply chain.[2] - b) Discuss the relationship of the supply chain to the value chain and the value network.[2] - c) Assess the potential application of information technology to support and restructure the supply chain.[3] - d) Advise on how external relationships with suppliers and distributors can be structured to deliver a restructured supply chain.[3] - e) Discuss the methods, benefits and risks of eprocurement.[2] - f) Assess different options and models for implementing e-procurement.[2] - 4.
+E-business application: downstream supply chain management - a) Define the scope and media of e-marketing.[2]

-- a) Define the scope and media of e-marketing.
-[2] - b) Highlight how the media of e-marketing can be used when developing an effective e-marketing plan.
-[2] - Explore the characteristics of the media of emarketing using the '6l's of Interactivity, Intelligence, Individualisation, Integration, Industry structure and Independence of location.
-[2] - d) Evaluate the effect of the media of e-marketing on the traditional marketing mix of product, promotion, price, place, people, processes and physical evidence.
-[3] - e) Describe a process for establishing a pricing strategy for products and services that recognises both economic and non-economic factors.
-[2]

-Assess the importance of on-line branding in emarketing and compare it with traditional branding.
-[2]

-4. E-business application: customer relationship management

-- a) Define the meaning and scope of customer relationship management.
-[2] - b) Explore different methods of acquiring customers through exploiting electronic media.
-[2] - c) Evaluate different buyer behaviour amongst online customers.^[3] - d) Recommend techniques for retaining customers using electronic media.
-[2] - e) Recommend how electronic media may be used to increase the activity and value of established, retained customers.^[2] - Discuss the scope of a representative software package solution designed to support customer relationship management.^[2]
+- b) Highlight how the media of e-marketing can be used when developing an effective e-marketing plan.[2] - c) Explore the characteristics of the media of emarketing using the '6I's of Interactivity, Intelligence, Individualisation, Integration, Industry structure and Independence of location.[2] - d) Evaluate the effect of the media of e-marketing on the traditional marketing mix of product, promotion, price, place, people, processes and physical evidence.[3] - e) Describe a process for establishing a pricing strategy for products and services that recognises both economic and non-economic factors.[2] - Assess the importance of on-line branding in emarketing and compare it with traditional branding.[2] - 5.
+E-business application: customer relationship management - a) Define the meaning and scope of customer relationship management.[2] - b) Explore different methods of acquiring customers through exploiting electronic media.[2] - c) Evaluate different buyer behaviour amongst online customers.[3] - d) Recommend techniques for retaining customers using electronic media.[2] - e) Recommend how electronic media may be used to increase the activity and value of established, retained customers.[2] - f) Discuss the scope of a representative software package solution designed to support customer relationship management.[2]